Demosthenes: Early political activity

 Demosthenes was admitted to his dêmos (δῆμος) as a citizen with full rights probably in 366 BC, and he soon demonstrated an interest in politics.
 In 363 and 359 BC, he assumed the office of the trierarch, being responsible for the outfitting and maintenance of a trireme.
 He was among the first ever volunteer trierarchs in 357 BC, sharing the expenses of a ship called Dawn, for which the public inscription still survives.
 In 348 BC, he became a choregos, paying the expenses of a theatrical production.

 Between 355 and 351 BC, Demosthenes continued practising law privately while he was becoming increasingly interested in public affairs.
 During this period, he wrote Against Androtion and Against Leptines, two fierce attacks on individuals who attempted to repeal certain tax exemptions.
 In Against Timocrates and Against Aristocrates, he advocated eliminating corruption.
 All these speeches, which offer early glimpses of his general principles on foreign policy, such as the importance of the navy, of alliances and of national honour, are prosecutions (γραφὴ παρανόμων, graphē paranómōn) against individuals accused of illegally proposing legislative texts.

-In Demosthenes' time, different political goals developed around personalities.
+In Demosthenes's time, different political goals developed around personalities.
 Instead of electioneering, Athenian politicians used litigation and defamation to remove rivals from government processes.
 Often they indicted each other for breaches of the statute laws (graphē paranómōn), but accusations of bribery and corruption were ubiquitous in all cases, being part of the political dialogue.
 The orators often resorted to "character assassination" tactics (δῐᾰβολή, diabolḗ; λοιδορία, loidoría), both in the courts and in the Assembly.
 The rancorous and often hilariously exaggerated accusations, satirised by Old Comedy, were sustained by innuendo, inferences about motives, and a complete absence of proof; as J. H. Vince states "there was no room for chivalry in Athenian political life".
 Such rivalry enabled the demos ("citizen-body") to reign supreme as judge, jury and executioner.
 Demosthenes was to become fully engaged in this kind of litigation and he was also to be instrumental in developing the power of the Areopagus to indict individuals for treason, invoked in the ekklesia by a process called ἀπόφασις (apóphasis).